What we know about the deadly collision at LaGuardia Airport

 “It’s all a miracle,” her daughter said.
 “At the moment of impact, her seat was ejected more than 100 meters from the plane.
 They found her and she was still strapped in her seat.
 She had a guardian angel who was looking right at her.
 It could have been so much worse.”

-Canadian and US officials are working closely together on the investigation into the collision, Canadian Prime Minister Mark Carney said Monday.
+Canadian and US officials are working closely together on the investigation into the collision, Canadian Prime Minister Mark Carney said Monday, calling the collision “deeply saddening” in a post on X.

-“The collision involving an Air Canada Express aircraft last night in New York that claimed the lives of the pilot and copilot, and injured dozens more, is deeply saddening,” Carney said on X.

 Both the US and Canadian transportation safety boards are deploying investigative teams to the crash site, officials said Monday.